 Concordia Lutheran Church, Oak Harbor Methodist Church, Whidbey Island Roller Girls, OHHS Skills U.S.A. – Holiday stockings for foster children.

-First Book Marketplace – Free story and activity books each holiday season for all foster children.
+First Book Marketplace – Story and activity books each holiday season for all foster children.

 Treehouse for Kids – Tutoring for school age children